Studying in Switzerland

 What language do I need to speak to study in Switzerland?

-Switzerland uses 4 languages.
+Switzerland has 4 main languages.

 • Italian